Quasi-decidability of a Fragment of the First-order Theory of Real Numbers: Related Work

-The form of perturbations in those approaches~\cite{Ratschan:02f,Gao:12,Gao:12a} results in algorithms that do not need to, and in fact do not exploit continuity of the involved functions.
+Due to the fact that those approaches~\cite{Ratschan:02f,Gao:12,Gao:12a} do not handle equalities directly, but reformulated as inequalities, those algorithms that do not need to, and in fact do not exploit continuity of the involved functions.
 In contrast to that, in the present paper we use the topological degree as the notion that captures the essential information about the roots of continuous functions under continuous perturbations.

+All those approaches can depend on the precise way perturbations of first-order formulas are modeled.
+There are various possibilities for this, and some have been compared~\cite{Ratschan:02b}, but a comprehensive exploration of this is still missing.

 The approach of relaxing the semantics of first-order formulas can be taken even further than just relaxing the dichotomy satisfiable/unsatisfiable.
 For example, one can weaken the necessity of distinguishing between close values~\cite{Casagrande:09}, or introduce quantifiers that are weaker than the classical ones~\cite{Ratschan:03}.